 Evan TakushiUniversity of Hawai‘i at Mānoa

 Kalila PhillipsUniversity of Hawai‘i at Mānoa

 Kalila Phillips, a sophomore in Mechanical Engineering, is working with Frances Zhu, Department of Hawai’i Institute of Geophysics and Planetology, on a project focused on integrating hands-on satellite lab modules for a space mission design course in the public domain.
-The goal of the project is to help create an open-source textbook that revolves around a low-cost spaceflight-ready CubeSat kit.
+The main objective of this project is to develop an open-source textbook that revolves around a low-cost spaceflight-ready CubeSat kit.
 I helped develop digital lab modules by documenting the process and creating project-based learning activities and labs that are based on the Artemis CubeSat kit, a Hawai’i Space Flight Laboratory (HSFL) project to go alongside the space mission design open-source textbook.

 Fall 2021 HSGC URI Community College Trainees